From The Story of Dartmouth, by John P. Martin:

 Here are a group of cigar-loving dandies, bent on a game of skittles at Warren’s; and there some half-dozen sunburnt and weather-beaten laborers repairing to the public works.
 Scattered amid the company, a beautiful sprinkling of ladies appear, passing over to their residences, or only intent on enjoying the benefits of a sail and a walk; while a nearly equal number of less fine females are returning home with sundry household conveniences purchased with the product of their gardens which they conveyed to town early this morning.

-An Indian and his Squaw sit silently in the bow of the boat, or only return answers to the ferrymen, who take advantage of the gentle breeze by shipping their oars, and resting their sinewy arms.
+An [Indigenous man] and his [wife] sit silently in the bow of the boat, or only return answers to the ferrymen, who take advantage of the gentle breeze by shipping their oars, and resting their sinewy arms.
 At last we are ashore.

 We commence our walk from Findlay’s snug farmhouse Inn, p.
 29 and soon leave the cackling and quacking of its numerous poultry behind.
 The landscape appears diversified and picturesque with its hills and vales.
 A few years ago, this bold hill to the right was a wilderness, and the ground at its base a stony swamp.
 Cultivated fields now sweep over its breezy top and its declivity.
 A cottage stands on the slope delightfully situated in a little garden.
 Squashes and watermelons are ripening luxuriantly on the sunny slopes.

 We pass along, and again pause as an opening to the left exhibits a lovely situation for a cottage.
 A rural gorge-formed by a flat which meets the harbor, and a small eminence on each side.
 The flat in the centre runs imperceptibly into the tide, and the bright sparkling waters seem secluded in a little romantic cove.